pbn107/praisen-ideation-spring-2025/round2/junieguo.md

 - 💬 As a **ChatGPT user**, I want to paste well-formatted review text so that ChatGPT can analyze the data without extra cleanup.
 - 📈 As a **marketer**, I want to gather both pros and cons from reviews to better position a product.
 - 👨‍💻 As a **developer**, I want the extension to skip ads and sponsored content to get only authentic customer reviews.
+- 🧾 As a **content creator**, I want to extract real user quotes from Amazon reviews so I can include authentic feedback in my videos and blog posts.
+- 🧠 As a **user wary of fake review**, I want to quickly feed reviews into ChatGPT with product context so the responses are more relevant and insightful with authentic feedback.
+- 🔍 As a **quality assurance tester**, I want to highlight reviews that mention bugs or defects so I can track recurring product issues.
+- 📚 As a **student**, I want to analyze Amazon reviews for academic research on consumer behavior and online feedback trends.
+- 🔧 As a **UX designer**, I want to study user pain points mentioned in reviews so I can design better product experiences.

 ## Notes